AhmadHatziq/course-manager/README.md

 ![Editing after](https://raw.githubusercontent.com/AhmadHatziq/cs50x-final-project/master/screenshots/edit_after.PNG)

 # 5. Deleting courses
-Courses can be deleted by going to 'Delete Course` at the navigation bar.
+Courses can be deleted by going to `Delete Course` at the navigation bar.

 The user can choose which course to delete by choosing the appropriate radio button.
 Courses can only be deleted one at a time.